 This colt has the looks and the genes to be dining at racing's top table and although shares do not come cheap, he affords us a real chance!
 (Please see his walk video attached to this page.)

-Trainer update (4th Dec'): David gave us the very exciting news that he has entered this colt in the Derby.
+David has entered this colt in the Derby.
 We are yet to win a Classic (2nd in the St Leger is our best result), so an entry in this coveted race has us very excited!